jechult/challenge-code/README.md

 - ✔ Once you are correctly authenticated, you'll be able to test the api.
 Please, save the obtained access token, you're going to need it for the following tests. ⚠ Warning: The obtained access token will expire in 30 minutes, so please be careful when making requests to the different apis.

+3.2 Before uploading any data, it's mandatory data files have the following structure:

+- As you can see, previous data model has 3 tables which are regions, sources and trips.
+Before testing reporting requests, you must upload data to insert it into tables.

 - In order to obtain the weekly average number of trips per region, run the following command: